bilynbk/oncillasim/manual/examples.rst

    used by CCA component remotely over the network (running on different machines) and by arbitrary C++, Java and Python applications using :ref:`RSB <rsb>`.
    See Example 3 for a Python application.
-It also allows usage of the RSB tools like :ref:`RSBag <rsbag>` for recording and replaying movements, see Example 4.
+It also supports the usage of the :ref:`RSB tools <rsb>` like the logger or :ref:`RSBag <rsbag>` for recording and replaying movements, see Example 4.

 Example 1: Simple Sine Movement
 ===============================